pnp/blog/content/microsoft-365-platform-community-call/2022-05-10/index.md

 ---
-title: "Microsoft 365 Platform Community Call - 10th of May, 2022"
-summary: "Three demos - Extend your Microsoft Teams app to Outlook and Office, Introducing new M365 Assessment Tool with SharePoint Syntex Module, and Run Office Scripts with a button- now in Excel for Windows.
-Review latest articles, documents, and podcasts."
+title: "Demos this week - Extend your Teams Search Based Message Extension to Outlook and Getting started on using Azure Communication Services in your web site.
+Released Microsoft 365 Platform Community (PnP) – May 2022 update + articles, documents, videos, podcasts and more."
-date: 2022-05-04 02:00:00 +0000
+date: 2022-05-10 02:00:00 +0000
 author: "Vesa Juvonen"
 githubname: VesaJuvonen
 categories: ["Microsoft 365 platform call"]